20 Ways to Beat Post-Holiday Weight Gain

 Make smart substitutions

 Look for nutritious low-calorie alternatives to sugary, high-fat treats.
 Try frozen grapes instead of candy.
 Use air-popped popcorn instead of oil-popped.
-Dip fresh strawberries in fat-free fudge sauce for a sensuous chocolaty treat.
+Dip fresh strawberries in fat-free fudge sauce for a sensuous chocolaty treat, and try this healthy hot chocolate recipe instead of the just-add-water kind.

 Experts note that low self-esteem is a major cause of overeating.
 Train yourself to focus on your best points rather than your weak spots.
 Buy clothes that fit and flatter you at your current weight.
 Update your hairstyle and get a makeup consultation so you feel attractive today.
 Check out these 50 ways to lose weight naturally.